dantemogrim/dante-wiki/content/posts/10-installing-fnm-on-your-mac-fish-shell.md

 $ fnm help
 ```

-Hope this was helpful in getting started.
+Hope this was helpful in getting started!

 It can sometimes be a time saver to be able to switch between different Node.js versions when trying to access old projects or newer ones.
 If you have any questions or comments, get in touch.